The Wig Master: Production

 The episode was inspired by the time writer Spike Feresten's live-in girlfriend had her wig master friend as a house guest.
 Feresten recalled, "He ended up staying for two days, and I made his life a living hell.
 And he left."
 Feresten also once took his car to a discount parking lot.
-His car door wouldn't lock, and when he picked it up he found discarded condoms inside; it turned out that prostitutes had been operating in the car.
+His car door would not lock, and when he picked it up he found discarded condoms inside; it turned out that prostitutes had been operating in the car.

 The cafe scenes were filmed outside the CBS Studio Center commissary on February 27, 1996.
 At the beginning of the second one Ethan was scripted to be talking about George and Susan: "How could you love a guy like George?
 He's a mess."
 Actor Patrick Bristow said "like that" instead of "like George", making the line more ambiguous.
 Filming of the parking lot scenes on the same day was plagued by rain, and they were re-shot on March 19.

-The ending of George's story was cut; in deleted footage Susan doesn't believe him when he tells her that the parking lot owners wouldn't let him take his car, and George unsuccessfully tries to turn her mistrust into a breakup.
+The ending of George's story was cut; in deleted footage Susan does not believe him when he tells her that the parking lot owners would not let him take his car, and George unsuccessfully tries to turn her mistrust into a breakup.
 In another cut scene Jerry, at Kramer's suggestion, goes around town gauging people's reactions to the crest on his jacket, only to bump into Kenny Bania wearing the same jacket.